About the Research Experiences for Undergraduates Program

 - Location: University of Illinois at Urbana-Champaign, Urbana, IL

 - Compensation: Students receive a $5000 stipend for the summer.
-Additionally, students receive free housing, travel to the REU site, and some meals.
+Additionally, students receive free housing, travel to the REU site, and other benefits.

 To apply to the Illinois MRSEC REU, you will need to prepare the following materials:

 - Two reference letters: At least one should be a faculty member in a scientific field.
 References are submitted electronically: Within the application, you'll enter contact info (name and e-mail) for your references.
 After each is entered, an e-mail will be generated that asks them for the letter on your behalf, with a link to where they should submit the letter.
 Advice on getting strong reference letters can be found here.

 - Unofficial transcript